potestiolab/canvas/README.md

 <br /><br />

 Each task can require different input files, provided to the program in the form of command-line options.
 A short explaination of tasks and arguments is given by launching the command `python3 block.py -h` or `python3 block.py --help`.
-Alternatively, for printing a short usage message, please type: `python3 block.py` or `python3 block.py -u`
+Alternatively, for printing a short usage message, please type: `python3 block.py` or `python3 block.py -u`.
+Equally, the same flags are available also for `block-MPI.py`

 <br />